Python Playground Help Center

 Install Python Playground Extension

 Visit the Chrome Web Store and click "Add to Chrome" to install the Python Playground extension.
-The extension is free and works with Chrome, Edge, and other Chromium-based browsers.
+The core extension is free and works with Chrome, Edge, and other Chromium-based browsers.

 2